Updated: 07/17/18 | July 17th, 2018

 Where do you start?
 What should you do first?
 What’s step two?
 Will everything work out?
 Is there a best route to take?
 There’s a lot to think about!

 Taking time off and traveling around the world is a big life change, and it’s easy to feel overwhelmed.
+Multi-month trips just don’t happen.
+There’s a lot to do to make your dream a reality.

-Your list of things to do can seem endless.
+And your list of things to do can seem endless.

 So how do you manage to stop feeling overwhelmed?
 How do you get over the anxiety of not knowing where to begin?